axiom4/library/docs/README_PART14.md

 **Keycloak Introspection**

-Keycloak's **introspection** is used to verify and obtain information about an access token presented by a client (for example, your Angular application via the Django backend).
+Keycloak's **introspection** endpoint allows an application to verify and obtain information about an access token.

-### Details:

-- **What is introspection?**
+**Why use introspection?**
 It is an endpoint exposed by Keycloak (compliant with the OAuth2 standard) that allows an application to send a token and receive a response indicating whether the token is valid, expired, revoked, and what permissions or user information it contains.

 - **Why is it useful?**
   The backend (Django API) often receives requests with a token.
 Instead of blindly trusting the token, it can ask Keycloak if the token is still valid and obtain details such as the user, roles, expiration, etc.

-- **When is it used?**
-  - When the backend cannot validate the token locally (for example, it does not have the updated public key).
-  - When you want to ensure that the token has not been revoked and is still active.

-### Example Flow
+**Example Flow:**

-1. The user authenticates via Keycloak and obtains an access token.
+1. User authenticates via Keycloak and obtains an access token.
-2. The user sends the token to the Django backend.
+2. User sends the token to the Django backend.
-3. Django calls Keycloak's introspection endpoint, passing the token.
+3. Django calls Keycloak's introspection endpoint with the token.
 4. Keycloak responds with the token's status and associated information.
-5. Django decides whether to accept or reject the request.
+5. Django accepts or rejects the request based on the response.

-### Gotchas

-- Introspection adds a network call, so it can slightly slow down requests compared to local validation.
+**Note:** Introspection adds a network call, which may slightly slow down requests compared to local validation.
-- It is especially useful for **opaque** tokens (not JWT) or when you need to know if the token has been revoked.

-**In summary:**
-Introspection allows the backend to securely validate tokens and obtain up-to-date information about users and their permissions, relying directly on Keycloak as the authoritative source.

-Below is a summary diagram illustrating the integration between the different components of our application and Keycloak:
+**Summary Diagram:**

 ```mermaid
 sequenceDiagram